mikeal/webtorrent-element/README.md

 </body>
 ```

-Often a torrent file contains many files but you only want to display one.
+Often a torrent contains many files but you only want to display one.
 You can do this using the `file` attribute.

  ```html